-- Informative images: Used to graphically illustrate concepts and information, typically pictures and illustrations.
-The text alternative needs to be at least a short description conveying the essential information presented by the image.
+Informative images: Images that graphically represent concepts and information, typically pictures, photos, and illustrations.
+The text alternative should be at least a short description conveying the essential information presented by the image.

-alt="") when the only purpose of an image is to add visual interest to the page, rather than to convey information that is important to understanding the text.
-The text alternative should be null (alt="");
+alt="") when the only purpose of an image is to add visual decoration to the page, rather than to convey information that is important to understanding the page.

-- Groups of images: When a collection of images is used to convey a single piece of information, the text alternative for one item should convey the information conveyed by the entire group;
+Groups of images: If multiple images convey a single piece of information, the text alternative for one image should convey the information for the entire group.

 Why is this important?

-Images are used extensively on websites and can create major barriers when they are not made accessible.
-Accessible images are beneficial in many situations such as for:
+However, images are used extensively on websites and can create major barriers when they are not accessible.
+Accessible images are beneficial in many situations, such as:

-- Search engine optimization: Images become indexable to search engines.
+- Search engine optimization: Images become indexable by search engines

 1.1.1 Non-text Content: All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except for the situations listed[…].
 (Level A)

-1.4.5 Images of Text: If the technologies being used can achieve the visual presentation, text is used to convey information rather than images of text except ... (where they are) ...
-Customizable or Essential.
-(Level AA)
+1.4.5 Images of Text: If the technologies being used can achieve the visual presentation, text is used to convey information rather than images of text except [for customizable and essential images] (Level AA)

 1.4.9 Images of Text (No Exception): Images of text are only used for pure decoration or where a particular presentation of text is essential to the information being conveyed (Level AAA)